The Pebble Shooter

-LONG AGO in Laos, the Land of a Million Elephants, there once lived a 10-year-old orphan named Mansay.
-Mansay managed to get by with the help of kind villagers who provided him rice and fish.
+LONG AGO IN LAOS, the Land of a Million Elephants, there once lived a 10-year-old orphan named Mansay.
+Mansay managed to get by with the help of kind villagers who provided him with rice and fish.
 The boy had been born lame and could not walk, but the boys in the village included him in their games as much as they could.

 The boys were so enjoying the sport they didn't hear a procession approach.
 It was the King, on his way to visit a nearby city.
 Frightened at the sudden appearance of marching guards, the boys quickly rolled Mansay's cart out of sight and hid themselves behind the trees.